management

 The Profession in Numbers

-Approximately 85,000 public relations managers and related specialists work in the United States, with a median annual wage of about ,000 for managers [Fact].
+Approximately 85,000 public relations managers and related specialists work in the United States, with a median annual wage of about $133,000 for managers [Fact].
 The Bureau of Labor Statistics projects 6% growth through 2033 [Fact].
-The profession benefits from several structural tailwinds: the proliferation of communication channels, the increasing speed at which reputational crises emerge and escalate, and the growing importance of corporate communications in an era of heightened stakeholder activism.
+The profession benefits from several structural tailwinds: the proliferation of communication channels, the increasing speed at which reputational crises emerge and escalate, the growing importance of corporate communications in an era of heightened stakeholder activism, and the expanding scope of issues PR teams now own (ESG narratives, employee activism, regulatory engagement, AI ethics communications).

-The PR professionals who command the highest compensation are those with crisis management expertise, government relations experience, and deep industry specialization -- precisely the areas where AI augments rather than replaces human judgment.
+The PR professionals who command the highest compensation are those with crisis management expertise, government relations experience, financial communications specialization, and deep industry knowledge -- precisely the areas where AI augments rather than replaces human judgment.

 What This Means for Your Career